 This institute is moving ahead with research in new sciences that will completely surpass the functionality and ability of current leading edge technology represented by optical communication and super computers.
 The research institute has founded and hosted the major conference in this field, International conference on Quantum communication, measurement and computing(QCM&C).
 Following the achievement in this conference, the institute aims to develop more fundamental theory on the quantum information and the practical applications of the new theory.
-To realize the above project, Tamagawa University has established The Quantum Information Science Research Center for the basis theory and The High Speed Quantum Communication Research Center for developing a new quantum cryptography collaborating with the industries.
+To realize the above project, Tamagawa University has established The Quantum Information Science Research Center for the basis theory and The High Speed Quantum Communication Research Center for developing a new quantum cryptography and quantum radar collaborating with the industries.
 Quantum Information Science Research Center The aim of this research center is to study the fundamental theory and principle of quantum information science which is organized by two major scientific fields such as information science and quantum mechanics.
 The basic theorems for the future optical communication are explored with studying functional analysis and quantum Gaussian state.
 The quantum error correcting code for quantum computer is studied by applying sophisticated algebraic theories.
 Furthermore, the fundamental experiment to ensure the function of the basic theory is tried.
 Quantum Communication Research Center This research center conducts an application of the new quantum cryptography to the cloud computing system as the next generation network.
 This new cryptography is based on so called Yuen-2000 (Y-00) protocol and the realization method has been discovered by Tamagawa University.
 The proto type of the system has been made in Hitachi Information & Communication Engineering and is using in the practical data center communication as the trial test.
 To establish this technology as the world-wide standard, the security analysis and evaluation schemes in experiment are developed.
+American Physical Society (APS) has chosen Quantum ICT Research Institute at Tamagawa University as one of 32 excellent research institutions in the world at 2015.

+The citation is as follows; Since it's inception in 1988, the goal of Quantum ICT Research Institute at Tamagawa University has been to understand the scientific foundations for realization of practical technology based on fundamental principles of quantum phenomena.
+While doing remarkable work creating a physical cipher to protect ultra high bit rate optical communication network against cyber-attacks, the centre is also focused on the creation of a Quantum Radar Camera.
+With high level researchers and world renowned collaborators, the Institute is set to play a major role in the future of Quantum ICT.
+Tamagawa University was featured in an introduction movie which was televised at annual conference of American Physical Society held in Texas USA at March 2015.
 Toward solving the security of cloud computing system -A new quantum cryptography Y-00 developed by Tamagawa University- The institute is developing an epoch making new quantum cryptography to ensure the security for cloud computing system.
 The specific features of this cryptography, so called Y-00, are that the optical signal for the eavesdropper is randomized by quantum noise and he cannot obtain the ciphertext itself.
 Furthermore it has a tolerant against the falsifying attack.
 Since this system can operate at speed of the conventional optical communication and provide low latency, Tamagawa University aims to put the new quantum cryptography to the practical use, and applies it to the real data center communication network.